network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 One could imagine a computation of the variance and confidence interval that would drive the number of measurements and balance the accuracy with the speed of the measurement itself.

+# Interpreting responsiveness results

+The described methodology uses a high-level approach to measure responsiveness.
+By executing the test with regular HTTP requests a number of elements come into play that will influence the result.
+Contrary to more traditional measurement methods the responsiveness metric is not only influenced by the properties of the network but can significantly be influenced by the properties of the client and the server implementations.
+This section describes how the different elements influence responsiveness and how a user may differentiate them when debugging a network.

+## Elements influencing responsiveness

+Due to the HTTP-centric approach of the measurement methodology a number of factors come into play that influence the results.
+Namely, the client-side networking stack (from the top of the HTTP-layer all the way down to the physical layer), the network (including potential transparent HTTP "accelerators"), and the server-side networking stack.
+The following outlines how each of these contributes to the responsiveness.

+### Client side influence

+As the driver of the measurement, the client-side networking stack can have a large influence on the result.
+The biggest influence of the client comes when measuring the responsiveness in the uplink direction.
+Load-generation will cause queue-buildup in the transport layer as well as the HTTP layer.
+Additionally, if the network's bottleneck is on the first hop, queue-buildup will happen at the layers below the transport stack (e.g., NIC firmware).

+Each of these queue build-ups may cause latency and thus low responsiveness.
+A well-designed networking stack would ensure that queue-buildup in the TCP layer layer is kept at a bare minimum with solutions like TCP_NOTSENT_LOWAT {{draft-ietf-tcpm-rfc793bis}}.
+At the HTTP/2 layer it is important that the load-generating data is not interfering with the latency-measuring probes.
+For example, the different streams should not be stacked one after the other but rather be allowed to be multiplexed for optimal latency.
+The queue-buildup at these layers would only influence latency on the probes that are sent on the load-generating connections.

+Below the transport layer many places have a potential queue build-up.
+It is important to keep these queues at reasonable sizes or that they implement techniques like FQ-Codel.
+Depending on the techniques used at these layers, the queue build-up can influence latency on probes sent on load-generating connections as well as separate connections.
+If flow-queuing is used at these layers, the impact on separate connections will be negligible.

+### Network influence

+The network obviously is a large driver for the responsiveness result.
+Propagation delay from the client to the server as well as queuing in the bottleneck node will cause latency.
+Beyond these traditional sources of latency, other factors may influence the results as well.
+Many networks deploy transparent TCP Proxies, firewalls doing deep packet-inspection, HTTP "accelerators",...
+As the methodology relies on the use of HTTP/2, the responsiveness metric will be influenced by such devices as well.

+The network will influence both kinds of latency probes that the responsiveness tests sends out.
+Depending on the network's use of Smart Queue Management and whether this includes flow-queuing or not, the latency probes on the load-generating connections may be influenced differently than the probes on the separate connections.

+### Server side influence

+Finally, the server-side introduces the same kind of influence on the responsiveness as the client-side.
+With the difference that the responsiveness will be impacted during the downlink load generation.

+## Root-causing Responsiveness

+Once an RPM result has been generated one might be tempted to try to localize the source of a potential low responsiveness.
+The responsiveness measurement is however aimed at providing a quick, top-level view of the responsiveness under working conditions the way end-users experience it.
+Localizing the source of low responsiveness involves however a set of different tools and methodologies.

+Nevertheless, the responsiveness test allows to gain some insight into what the source of the latency is.
+The previous section described the elements that influence the responsiveness.
+From there it became apparent that the latency measured on the load-generating connections and the latency measured on separate connections may be different due to the different elements.

+For example, if the latency measured on separate connections is much less than the latency measured on the load-generating connections, it is possible to narrow down the source of the additional latency on the load-generating connections.
+As long as the other elements of the network don't do flow-queueing, the additional latency must come from the queue build-up at the HTTP and TCP layer.
+This is because all other bottlenecks in the network that may cause a queue build-up will be affecting the load-generating connections as well as the separate latency probing connections in the same way.

 # RPM Test Server API